Installing Herbie

 Installing Herbie from a package

-Herbie can be installed from a binary package on Windows and Linux for x86-64, and on macOS on either x86-64 or ARM.
+Herbie can be installed as a binary package on x86 Windows and Linux and on x86 or ARM macOS.
 If you are on a more obscure platform, please install from source instead.

 raco pkg install --auto herbie